nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: Daniel worked for several kings of Babylon.
-But he obeyed God, even when
+  intro: Queen Esther rescued God’s special family from a law that would have
-    that meant disobeying the king.
-You can read his whole story in the book of Daniel in the Bible.
+    destroyed them.
+You can read her whole story in the book of Esther...
-  video: GY0pARvYcyw
+  video: ZXp41Npw_Uw
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020